 The bow thruster aids in maneuvering your boat.
 The outboard engines can control the direction of the stern while the bow thruster moves the bow.
 Use the joystick control located at the helm to control the bow thruster by pushing the joystick in the direction you want the bow to move.
-The emergency shut-off switch, located inside the leanbar rigging compartment, provides a simple method to quickly disconnect power from the bow thruster motor.
+The emergency shut-off switch provides a simple method to quickly disconnect power from the bow thruster motor.
 Depress this button to disengage the bow thruster in the event of an emergency.
+Reference "Bow Thruster Layout" on page 8-38 for a layout diagram.